Adopted on June 7, 2021

 elected by an ordinary General Assembly in accordance with any applicable Rules;

-7.4.2 up to nine Ordinary Trustees elected by an ordinary General Assembly in accordance with any applicable Rules; and
+7.4.2 up to eight Ordinary Trustees elected by an ordinary General Assembly in accordance with any applicable Rules; and

 7.4.3 up to three individuals co-opted at any time by the Council in accordance with clause 8.4.